kanej/antaeus/README.md

 Install
 -------
-Antaeus requires the ipfs client and daemon to be installed.
+Antaeus requires the ipfs client and daemon to be installed and running.
 It is packaged as an npm module:

 ```bash
 $ npm install -g antaeus